anbebe/Pedestrian-Trajectory-Prediction/README.md

 The repository includes several Bayesian filters commonly used for pedestrian trajectory prediction:

-- **Kalman Filter**: A linear quadratic estimation algorithm used for filtering and predicting the state of a dynamic system.
+- **Kalman Filter**: Using the constant velocity model to adapt to the data and then predicting the next steps.
-- **Interacting Multiple Model (IMM) Filter**: A probabilistic filter that combines multiple Kalman filters for tracking objects with different motion models.
+- **Interacting Multiple Model (IMM) Filter**: Combines multiple Kalman filters (1 constant velocity and three cosntant turn models) for trajectory prediction.
-- **Particle Filter**: A non-parametric filter that approximates the posterior distribution of the state using a set of weighted particles.
-It is particularly useful for non-linear and non-Gaussian tracking problems.
+- **Particle Filter**: Using the constant velocity model to adapt to the data and then predicting the next steps.
+The output is the weighted sum of all particles as trajectory

 ### Human Scene Transformer